pfgithub/scpl/docs/actions/addtrellocard.md

 		},
 		{
 			"Class": "WFVariablePickerParameter",
-			"Description": "A list of items to be attached to the new card as files", "Key": "WFTrelloAttachments",
+			"Description": "A list of items to be attached to the new card as files.", "Key": "WFTrelloAttachments",
 			"Label": "Attachments"
 		},